sunilkrbajpai/Hospital-API/README.md

 4. Type ` node index.js` || `npm start`
 5. Open browser and goto `localhost:8000`

-# Different API's in this project:
+# Different API's in this project and its working:
 1) **/doctors/register** → Registers a new Doctor to the hospital Database.
 Takes in mandatory field:--> **email**, **name** and **password**

 <img src="https://user-images.githubusercontent.com/25504941/87380540-4f165100-c5b0-11ea-87a7-5f40a024e663.png" width=800 height=500/>